marekolsak/marek-build/README.md

 Marek's approach to building AMD GPU drivers for driver development
 ===================================================================

-These instructions have only been tested on Ubuntu 24.04 and 26.04.
+These instructions have been verified on Ubuntu 26.04.
+Older versions of Ubuntu may need small adjustments.

 The following packages are needed: